🧮 Calculator Scripts

 The calculator module can be read as three groups:

-- Trajectory properties: compute time-dependent quantities such as MSD and ionic conductivity from GPUMD or extxyz trajectories;
+- Trajectory properties: compute time-dependent quantities such as MSD and ionic conductivity from GPUMD or extxyz trajectories, and calculate X-ray diffraction from extxyz trajectories;

 - Polar-material analysis: build neighbor lists and calculate local displacement, averaged structures, octahedral tilt, and local polarization for perovskite or polar systems.

 If you are not sure about the required arguments, start from the interactive menu to see the prompt.
-If the arguments are already clear, use gpumdkit.sh -calc ... directly.
+If the arguments are already clear, use gpumdkit.sh -calc ... directly for calculators that provide a CLI; XRD and phonon calculations are intentionally interactive only.

 | Task | Command | Main Input |